Tuition and Assistance

 Grants promote understanding, equity, awareness, and celebration of the diversity in our community.

 Grants range in size from $1,000 to $5,000 to families from underrepresented communities without regard to financial need.
 Grant recipients who demonstrate financial need are also eligible for an ATP grant, which requires an SSS application.

 - How do I apply?

 - How do you determine awards?

-- Need detailed instructions?
-The SSS workbook is available here.
+- Need more detailed instructions?
+The SSS workbook is available in English and Spanish.

 - Digital upload of documents is preferred.
-Please contact the Business Office for help, if necessary.
+Please contact the Business Office for help.

-Evaluation of Need: Financial need is determined according to the guidelines and formula established by the School and Students Services for Financial Aid (SSS), a service of the National Association of Independent Schools (NAIS).
-All applicants for financial aid—both new and returning families—must fill out the Parents’ Financial Statement (PFS) online.
-The Affordable Tuition Program uses SSS data as a guide in determining the amount of individual grants.
-Families must also submit December 31st paycheck stubs, W-2 forms, current year tax returns.
+ATP grants are based on financial need and subject to the constraints of the resources available.
+Financial need is determined according to the guidelines and formula established by the School and Students Services for Financial Aid (SSS), a service of the National Association of Independent Schools (NAIS).
+We use SSS data as a guide in determining the amount of individual grants.

 Notification of an award or denial of a grant is mailed to parents of new applicants with the admission decision letter in March.
 Returning families receive award notification in February.
 Families receiving tuition grants are required to pay a non-refundable deposit equal to approximately 10% of net tuition.